hanabeth/light-dark-mode/README.md

 # Light/Dark Mode
 Websites that have Dark Mode are my favorite.
 It is less painful on the eyes.
-So I created this project to play around with toggling between light/dark.
-It is a mock site, so please excuse the lame placeholders. ^__^
+So I created this project to play around with toggling between light/dark themes.
+It is a mock site, so please excuse the placeholder text and images. ^__^

 ## About
 This is a mock website that toggles between light and dark mode.
-Please excuse the low quality gif.
-Will have this available via Github Pages.
+Below is a low quality gif, but I will have this available via Github Pages in case blurry gifs aren't your thing.

+## TODO:
+*Notes to a future Hana that are put directly in the README to shame me for not doing it now v __ v Personal projects -> whenever I get time... and not playing around with something else I'm curious about.*
+- Fix navigation/toggle bar to be responsive
+- Update README with a demo giphy that has better pixel quality / higher frame rate.